MBALearnsToCode/MBALearnsToCode/docs/myBlogs/20150924_NonTraditionalMBAMidPointLookBack.md

 Working at a fast-growing start-up was like nothing I'd ever done.
 When I started in late November, the company was a few months old and had over two dozen employees.
 I joined **Mike Horrell** and **Zac Schaefer**, Stats PhD and MSc from UChicago, in the initial Data Science setup.
-We quickly found ourselves swimming in seas of real-world, not-so-pretty to outright-nasty data sets transmitted from a an overwhelming number of industrial sensors measuring all thinkable kinds of temperatures, pressures, fuel-consumption rates, payload weights, throttle power, wheel rotational speeds, oil and water and coolant levels, chemical levels in liquids, _etc. etc. etc._, from mammoth-sized locomotives and mining trucks built by Caterpillar Inc., Uptake's first client.
+We quickly found ourselves swimming in oceans of real-world, not-so-pretty to outright-nasty data sets transmitted from an overwhelming number of industrial sensors measuring all thinkable kinds of temperatures, pressures, fuel-consumption rates, payload weights, throttle power, wheel rotational speeds, oil and water and coolant levels, chemical levels in liquids, _etc. etc. etc._, from mammoth-sized locomotives and mining trucks built by Caterpillar Inc., Uptake's first client.